Submission of work examples in support of your application

 The email will instruct you to log in to our Work Example Submission webpage.
 Follow the directions on the webpage to upload the digital files and/or links that you are submitting in support of your application.
 (Details regarding file size limits will be available on the site.)

-Applicants in the United States and Canadian competition should submit all work samples to the Foundation no later than December 13th.
+Applicants in the United States and Canadian competition should submit all work samples to the Foundation by the deadline.